top of page

 When you make decisions or judge yourself, where do you look for answers?
 Do you rely mostly on your own feelings and beliefs, or do you depend on what others think and say?
-This difference in where we seek validation and guidance is called the locus of evaluation.
-Understanding whether you have an internal or external locus of evaluation can unlock new paths for personal growth and self-confidence.
+This difference in where we seek validation and guidance it's either internal, from our own judgements and beliefs or we're external, from what others think & say.
+Understanding whether you have an internal or external focus can unlock new paths for personal growth and self-confidence.

-This post will explain what internal and external locus of evaluation mean, where these tendencies come from, and practical ways to develop a stronger internal locus of evaluation.
+This post will explain what internal and external focus means and where these tendencies come from, and practical ways to develop a stronger internal focus.
 By the end, you will have clear ideas on how to trust yourself more and live a life guided by your own values.

-Internal locus of evaluation means you rely on your own thoughts, feelings, and values to evaluate yourself and your choices.
+• Internal focus means you rely on your own thoughts, feelings, and values to evaluate yourself and your choices.
 You trust your inner voice and personal standards.

-External locus of evaluation means you depend on others’ opinions, social approval, or external standards to judge yourself.
+• External focus means you depend on others’ opinions, social approval, or external standards to judge yourself.
 You look outside for validation.

-People with a strong internal locus of evaluation tend to feel more self-directed and confident.
-Those with an external locus often struggle with self-doubt and may change their behavior to fit others’ expectations.
+People with a strong internal focus tend to feel more self-directed and confident.
+Those with an external focus often struggle with self-doubt and may change their behavior to fit others’ expectations.

-Our locus of evaluation develops early in life through experiences with family, friends, and society.
+Our focus develops early in life through experiences with family, friends, and society.
 Several factors influence whether someone leans more internal or external:

 Supportive parents who encourage independent thinking help children develop an internal locus.
 Overly critical or controlling parents may push children to seek approval externally.